magic0whi/notebook/contents/nixos.md

 - `ashift=12` Pool sector size exponent, to the power of **2**.
 The value 0 (the default) means to auto-detect.
 The typical case is set `ashift=12` (which is `1<<12 = 4096`).

 Some System Properties (See *zfsprops*(7) for a list of valid properties):
+- `altroot` If set, this directory is prepended to any mount points within the pool.
 - `acltype=posix` Use POSIX ACLs.
 - `relatime=on|off` Turning on causes the access time to be updated relative to the modify or change time.
 Access time is only updated if the previous access time was earlier than the current modify or change time or if the existing access time hasn't been updated within the past 24 hours.
 - `xattr=sa` Use system-attribute-based xattrs (decrease disk I/O, reduce access time).